fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 3. Include the FusionCharts theme file to apply style to the charts.

-4. Add the chart and the theme as a dependency to the core.
+4. Add the chart and the theme as dependencies to the core.

 5. Store the chart configurations in a JSON object.
 In this JSON object:
     * Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).